Prepackaged Chapter 11 Timeline

 Downloadable Chapter 11 Timeline for a Pre-Packaged, Small Business Case

-Chapter 11 small business bankruptcy cases can be submitted on a “pre-packaged” basis, which means the initial bankruptcy petition filed with the court is accompanied by the Plan of Reorganization AND sufficient ballots from the creditors accepting the Plan.
-Typically, the Plan of Reorganization is filed 180 days after the petition and ballots are collected a few weeks after that.
-A pre-packaged submission significantly speeds up the case processing and reduces legal expenses.
+Chapter 11 small business bankruptcy cases can be submitted on a pre-packaged basis.
+This means the initial bankruptcy petition (filed with the court), is accompanied by the plan of reorganization and enough ballots from creditors accepting the plan.
+Typically, the reorganization plan will be filed after it has been approved by the board.
+A few weeks later, the ballots are collected.
+A Pre-Packaged Chapter 11 Timeline submission significantly speeds up the case processing and reduces legal expenses.

 - Click anywhere on the image above, then print off the timeline.

 - A numbered reference ( ) appears at the end of many of the captions on the timeline.
 The reference numbers correspond to the Notes below.